isc-projects/bind9/doc/arm/reference.rst

    Case-insensitive compression is *always* used in AXFR and IXFR responses, regardless of whether the client matches this ACL.

-   There are circumstances in which ``named`` will not preserve the case of owner names of records: if a zone file defines records of different types with the same name, but the capitalization of the name is different (e.g., "www.example.com/A" and "WWW.EXAMPLE.COM/AAAA"), then all responses for that name will use the *first* version of the name that was used in the zone file.
+   There are circumstances in which ``named`` does not preserve the case of owner names of records: if a zone file defines records of different types with the same name, but the capitalization of the name is different (e.g., "www.example.com/A" and "WWW.EXAMPLE.COM/AAAA"), then all responses for that name use the *first* version of the name that was used in the zone file.
 This limitation may be addressed in a future release.
-However, domain names specified in the rdata of resource records (i.e., records of type NS, MX, CNAME, etc) will always have their case preserved unless the client matches this ACL.
+However, domain names specified in the rdata of resource records (i.e., records of type NS, MX, CNAME, etc) always have their case preserved unless the client matches this ACL.

 ``resolver-query-timeout``
-   The amount of time in milliseconds that the resolver will spend attempting to resolve a recursive query before failing.
+   This is the amount of time in milliseconds that the resolver spends attempting to resolve a recursive query before failing.
 The default and minimum is ``10000`` and the maximum is ``30000``.
-Setting it to ``0`` will result in the default being used.
+Setting it to ``0`` results in the default being used.

    This value was originally specified in seconds.
-Values less than or equal to 300 will be be treated as seconds and converted to milliseconds before applying the above limits.
+Values less than or equal to 300 are treated as seconds and converted to milliseconds before applying the above limits.

 Interfaces
 ^^^^^^^^^^

-The interfaces and ports that the server will answer queries from may be specified using the ``listen-on`` option. ``listen-on`` takes an optional port and an ``address_match_list`` of IPv4 addresses.
+The interfaces and ports that the server answers queries from may be specified using the ``listen-on`` option. ``listen-on`` takes an optional port and an ``address_match_list`` of IPv4 addresses.
 (IPv6 addresses are ignored, with a logged warning.)
-The server will listen on all interfaces allowed by the address match list.
-If a port is not specified, port 53 will be used.
+The server listens on all interfaces allowed by the address match list.
+If a port is not specified, port 53 is used.

 Multiple ``listen-on`` statements are allowed.
 For example,